cameraki/Magento-Magmi-Via-Cron-Extension/README.md

 You need to make sure you have Magmi on your server.
 Then:
 - On line 10 & 11 of app/code/local/Oli/Magmi/Cron.php change the "/importer/...." to the location of your Magmi install.
 Eg, "/magmi/...."
 - On line 23 of app/code/local/Oli/Magmi/Cron.php change $magmiCsvFil to be the address of the CVS file you are importing from.
-Once you have changed the lines around line 66 to map the columns from the CSV file into an array.
+Once you have changed this, change the lines around line 66 to map the columns from the CSV file into an array.
 The keys of $newProductArray[$key]['...'] should match the attributes you are changing.
-Eg, if you want to up stock, you will use $newProductArray[$key]['qty'] since qty is what Magento's stock levels are.
+Eg, if you want to update stock levels, you will use $newProductArray[$key]['qty'] since 'qty' is what Magento's stock levels are.

 # Customisation